 So – grab a stopwatch and put on your best drill sergeant face.
+We’re sharing a fun circuit-training routine you can do to double-check that your piano students are truly ready for their upcoming piano recital.
 Are you ready?
 Sir, yes sir!

 Recital Prep Bootcamp

 This circuit should be completed during lesson time approximately 2-4 weeks prior to your scheduled performance (and repeated as necessary).
 It’s a quick and easy way to cover all of your bases, takes some of the nerves away during recital preparation time, and is a silly yet effective way to prepare your students for an upcoming performance.

 It’s simple to execute.
 Your student begins in a chair across the room (as though they are in the audience).
 You bark out the orders in your best “army voice” and they hop to it as fast as they can.
 Time them… kids are motivated by a stopwatch!

 (Student is sitting in a chair across the room, you call out each of the directions below)

 1. Race from your chair to the piano bench.
 Announce your piece title and the composer.

 2. Race back to your chair.
 Sing the right-hand melody to “la la la” for the first 3 bars.

 3. Race back to the piano bench.
 Play the final note or chord of your piece.
 Shout out the note your right hand is playing.